waves-exchange/contracts/mainnet.md

 Transparency and accountability: Blockchain technology will ensure the traceability and transparency of donations and the use of funds, ensuring that every contribution is utilized for its intended purposes.
 SAND | [`8YyrMfuBdZ5gtMWkynLTveRvGb6LJ4Aff9rpz46UUMW`](https://wavesexplorer.com/assets/8YyrMfuBdZ5gtMWkynLTveRvGb6LJ4Aff9rpz46UUMW) | Wrapped SAND token
+Sasha-X | [`Fz1S3rRAF8RaBoFSKoohDxzfPBX4Jj8mCTFn1Mab8H3x`](https://wavesexplorer.com/assets/Fz1S3rRAF8RaBoFSKoohDxzfPBX4Jj8mCTFn1Mab8H3x) | I am Sasha sturgeon, a very valuable fish in the Waves network.
+I have 52,653 eggs - a limited collection.
+IDO will automatically launch after verification.
+The entire issue will be offered at a fixed price.
+The offer period is one month.
 SBT  | [`vAYvjoLheNuvi2wRdQYK9NUjJ6ZQ5EkAtx7jy36rK13`](https://wavesexplorer.com/assets/vAYvjoLheNuvi2wRdQYK9NUjJ6ZQ5EkAtx7jy36rK13) | SBT is the native platform token for StakeBooster - https://stakebooster.com/

 StakeBooster is a non-custodial platform provides an array of tools to help you maximize the potential of your digital assets, whether you are an individual, a DAO, or another protocol.